outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - their victims arent worthless by default, they are capable of learning & becoming smart enough to invalidate learning, if they have enough time to think like I did - if they did have time to think without being attacked or afraid (forced to think about only one thing - survival), they would have developed intelligence
         - their definition of power is flawed
           - they think power is 'ability to abuse without being abused back', which is just luck & lack of structures designed to punish every criminal, so really they are worshipping random (equal probability of outcomes), a far simpler concept, not power
+            - their requirement of total loyalty is also flawed
+              - if they were good & adding value to people's lives, people would want to be a part of their community, but theyre not so they have to try to force people to be loyal
           - the definition route of power (in relation to social interactions, on the 'social interface') is actually 'being depended on', which very few people would want once they knew that
-          - if we punished every criminal immediately as soon as they do a crime, or prevent all crime by identifying intent by brain scans, thats just manually assigning rewards/costs & using rewards/costs to force behavior, so there is no meaning of good behavior, because we created a reward for being good so good actions might just be to get the reward, rather than to be good
+          - if we punished every criminal immediately as soon as they do a crime, or prevent all crime by identifying intent by brain scans, thats just manually assigning rewards/costs & using rewards/costs to force behavior, so there is no meaning of good behavior, because we created a reward for being good so good actions might just be to get the reward, rather than just to do the right thing or help people realize their potential
             - rather than doing this, we should distribute intelligence, so that everyone can make good decisions & solve problems without attacking innocent people, and without being totally controlled by rewards/costs, because smart people can justify doing the right thing with logic/potential or other methods, even when there is no good feeling associated with it (or bad feeling associated with not doing it)
             - if we can push humanity over the rainbow of the intelligence deficit, society will be efficient & problems will be solved much more quickly
               - once that happens, people can build interesting new games & tools like gene-editing tech to add superpowers and we may even attract aliens who need our technology
+        - if they were smart, they would have designed an organized, efficient society that was solving problems better than other societies, and theyre not
+          - they didnt even come up with machine learning, which is just a way to update variable interactions by filtering out or de-prioritizing variable interactions that dont work, which most people should be able to come up with once they can think
+        - if they dont believe me about how hormones control them, they should take libido-altering drugs to see how differently they think, and to identify that they are subject to hormonal control, just like their victims are

     - examples of connecting/equating opposing/conflicting perspectives